Abergele Parochial Church Council

 The site provided a number of constraints due to the location of large three-storey properties on both sides.
 The biggest challenges were access/egress, lack of storage areas and protection of the public.
 Throughout the project, however, the Wynne Construction site management team worked in close co-operation with the neighbours and with the local community to ensure that there was no disruption and to ensure the complete safety of the public.

-The new lifeboat station was awarded by RNLI to construct a modern boathouse at Craig-y-Don in Llandudno.
-The new station is designed to house a new 25-knot Sh... ...
+The new lifeboat station was awarded by the RNLI to construct a modern boathouse in Pwllheli, located next to Plas Heli within the town's marina.
+The build... ...

 The scheme with the support of European URBAN II funding was to build the centre, now known as Plas Pentwyn, on the site of the old Penygelli Junior School. ... ...